Michele-Arnoni/The-Lord-of-PDFs/README.md

   - Web pdf viewer: microsoft edge in-app implementation, you can view, rotate, print and save your pdfs.
       A PDF is rendered by the WebView2 engine, essentially a little Microsoft Edge inside the software.

-  - Pdf editor: crop, labels and sign.
+  - Pdf editor: crop, labels, sign...
-      Work in progress...
+      Build a simple pdf editor is too expensive, for this reason I opted a delegation to orher software the user can choose.
+      Essentially, you can choose your favorite pdf editor to use.

 # HOW IT WORKS:
   - C#